We may earn money or products from the companies mentioned in this post.

 Where are these white villages in Spain?

 While many of these white villages of Spain are in the region of Andalusia, there are some that are closer to Barcelona, making them convenient options for day trips if visiting Barcelona for a few days.
 To make it easy for you to plan a trip to one of these iconic white villages in Spain, we have conveniently mapped out all of the places mentioned above.
 So, the next time you visit Spain, head to the hilltops, the mountains, or the coast where white streets of pure serenity await!
+After all, your Spain bucket list won’t be complete without visiting at least one of the country’s famous pueblos blancos.

 Have a question or comment about any of these white villages in Spain?
 We’d love to hear from you.
 Leave your thoughts in the comments below.